History of Buddhism - Gotama's Story

 Buddhism in China - a dialogue of civilisations

-Buddhist monks in China transcribed and translated thousands of Indian scriptures.
+Taoists and later Buddhist monks in China transcribed and translated thousands of sanscrit scriptures since 1st. century CE.

-Nevertheless, many of the ancient document of Buddhism history survived only in Chinese translation.
+Finally many of the ancient document of Buddhism survived only in their Chinese transliteration.

-When Japanese monks came to study Buddhism in China in the 13th century, they pronounced the characters for 'Chan' as 'Zen'.
+Much later (13th century) when Japanese monks came to study Buddhism in China in the , they read the Chinese characters for 'Chan' as 'Zen'.

-Later Zen Buddhism was practised by Japan's ruling class, but it was soon forgotten.
+Later Zen Buddhism was practised by Japan's ruling class, but it became soon forgotten.

 French Buddhism